Nelleke20/notebook.goalpredictor/README.md

 - check imbalanced dataset: DONE
 - create predictor: DONE

+# second step is to create an api in a docker container
+- fast api(faster than flask): DONE
+- check swagger: DONE

+- docker container(docker build -t dockerfile)) : DOING
+find out how it works and make it run locally

 # next steps: my goal is to create an api on my local machine.
-check fast and flask api
-check swagger
-create an app where you can run a button and get the score for the nxt minute
+create an app where you can run a button and get the score for the nxt minute check seldon

 # next steps for production:
-a cloud/data engineer could then focus on deploying the api and the flow in the cloud by: creating a kubernetes cluster and deploying the api via a docker container with seldon.
+a cloud/data engineer could then focus on deploying the api and the flow in the cloud by: creating a kubernetes cluster and deploying the api via the docker container.